 Because so many variables can affect our HRV we also need to try to control for as many of these variables as we can and then evaluate the effect of what we care about.
 If you ate right before bedtime your HRV will be affected.
 If you exercise late in the evening, or if you had a few drinks your HRV will be affected.
+As an aside, any alcohol will affect your HRV values.
+If you train seriously you should consider not drinking alcohol at all.
 The HRV4Training app tracks these variables and can show you how they influence your HRV.

 HRV Best Practices

 Here are a few best practices for short HRV measurements that are very important to follow to get consistent results that can be interpreted correctly:

 - Take the measurement first thing after waking up, while still in bed.
 This way you have a consistent time of the day, and you are not affected by other stressors (the only exception is if you need to empty the bladder, in that case, do it, then go back, rest 1 or 2 minutes to make sure your body is not affected by physical activity, and take the measurement).
 Don’t read your email before the measurement :-).

 - Measurement duration: short measurements have been validated multiple times, and you can trust a 60 second recording for HRV.

 - Breathing is key, it doesn’t really matter what breathing frequency you pick, but be consistent, use the same every time